 The Process of Arbitration in Texas

 Arbitration works a lot like an actual trial.
 The arbitrator will hear both sides of the dispute.
 Arbitrators can take depositions and summon witnesses to appear before them.
-Even though arbitration does not take place in a courtroom, you will still typically need an attorney for arbitration.
+Even though arbitration does not take place in a courtroom, you will still typically need a Dallas arbitration attorney.
 On the other hand, arbitration tends to move more quickly than a trial, and the discovery and motion practices that tend to drag litigation out are usually not as prevalent during the arbitration.
 After hearing both sides and reviewing the evidence, the arbitrator will make a decision and possibly issue an award (i.e., damages).
 Absent certain exceptions, a court can usually enforce an award issued by an arbitrator.

 Although many people believe arbitration is less expensive than going to court, this is not necessarily true.
 The parties must pay fees and expenses to the AAA plus pay for the arbitrator.
 Many arbitration provisions in contracts require the parties to equally split the cost of the AAA and the arbitrator.
 The arbitrator can order one party to pay for all such fees and expenses at the end of the case.
 An arbitrator typically charges by the hour at rates similar to a lawyer plus a day rate for the actual arbitration final hearing.
 It is not unusual for the AAA and the arbitrator to charge each party thousands of dollars for the service.